 Starting from provided ATPs for several critical quality attributes, delegates will be split into small groups in order to discuss how each ATP is translated into method specific performance characteristics and acceptance criteria.
-The impact of changing the method will be assessed for each ATP.
-Examples of Critical Quality attributes will be used such as
+The delegates will identify suitable parameters to monitor the continued performance of the selected procedure.
+Examples of critical quality attributes will be used such as